Lrepp2/idea-120-responses-LREPP2/week-02-murray-poem.md

-The internet was once a box in our homes,

-a desktop shared with family.
+The internet was once a box in our homes, a desktop shared with family.

-What once was static is now all-consuming,

-from smartwatches to phones that never stop.
+What once was static is now all-consuming- from smartwatches to phones that never stop.

-Lost in the potential of interactive worlds,

-we overlook how immersed we really are.
+Lost in the potential of interactive worlds, we overlook how immersed we really are.

-In the rush to engage, we forget-

-how we turned from passive consumers,
+In the rush to engage, we forget how we turned from passive consumers,to active participants,

-to active participants,

 to entangled prisoners of the screen.